FAQs - Frequently Asked Questions

 2. What Course Management System does AHC Use?

-you will probably encounter when using Blackboard.
+will probably encounter when taking a online course.

 - Course information and content

 - Discussion Board

 Like other forms of electronic communication, Canvas records each time you login and the course areas you visit while online.
 Your instructors